New Generation Ferritic Stainless Steels – Austral Wright Metals

 New Generation Ferritic Stainless Steels AWM 404GP® and 445M2 are readily weldable by the usual methods used for sheet metal: TIG, MIG (including pulsed MIG), spot and seam welding.

-Welding technique for ferritic stainless steels needs to be ‘fine-tuned’ by welders used to austenitic stainless grades.
+The welding technique for ferritic stainless steel needs to be ‘fine-tuned’ by welders used to austenitic stainless grades.

 445M@ and AWM 404GP® – TIG Welds, bead-on-plate, 0.8